 The BMS is the heart and brain of the battery.
 It decides if current flows in or out of the battery or not.
 If it's a smart BMS, it will also provide an interface for you to monitor your battery's individual cell group voltages.
 For a more detailed explanation on picking a battery management system, we wrote a guide to help you choose the right BMS for your project.

-A BMS is an N-Channel device.
-What that means is that they only operate on the negative side of the circuit.
+Almost all BMS are N-Channel devices.
+That means that they only operate on the negative side of the circuit.
 The positive from the battery pack connects directly to the positive of the load.
 The negative from the battery pack goes into the BMS and then out of the BMS into the load.

 With this setup, the BMS is able to either block or allow the flow of current on the negative side.
 Because a circuit is, well, a circuit, all you have to do is block one side to turn it off.
 BMS boards are rated for a certain amount of current.
 Just like the other things in this article, it's best to add 20 percent to the actual amount of current you need to give your BMS some breathing room.